top of page

 Community:

 We are based in 18-20 Galleries, and this unit is currently leased by Artspace Lifespace.
-We share it with Hoard (Dungeons and Dragons gaming group) and Keep Art It (art promotional organisation), and as such all have charitable community-based goals.
+We share it with Hoard (Dungeons and Dragons gaming group) and Art 100 (art promotional organisation), and as such all have charitable community-based goals.
 To fulfil this we intend to have practical demonstrations of some of the restoration work we carry out on original arcade hardware, consoles and CRTs, and provide occasionally free and heavily discounted sessions so anyone can come visit and take part in the retro gaming community.
 Any ideas for things we could do then please let us know.

 bottom of page